 In April 2004 the Malta Gaming Authority announced the new Remote Gaming Regulations had entered into force.
 Through this system, the Maltese government ensured that the regulations would offer protection to the players, limit excessive bureaucracy and red-tape and hence enhance Malta’s reputation as a reputable financial services jurisdiction.

 At PKF Malta we are at the forefront in the offer of professional services to both major and small operators including start-ups.
 Using our extensive web of contacts we can assist you to interact with other operators to increase your market potential.
-Our in-depth expertise in all aspects of gaming, is based on a fundamental understanding of the industry and on the specific needs of our clients.
+Our in-depth expertise in all aspects of gaming is based on a fundamental understanding of the industry and on the specific needs of our clients.

 The adoption of the Skill Games Regulations in early 2017 is noteworthy as these have brought into effect a specific regime of rules targeted at the regulation of skill games with prize capable of being converted into money or money’s worth and offered by means of distance communication.
-In this regard, PKF Malta offer the necessary assistance in the completion of the application procedure for the newly introduced licensing requirement.
+In this regard, PKF Malta offers the necessary assistance in the completion of the application procedure for the newly introduced licensing requirement.

 At PKF Malta we are primed to provide advice that goes beyond simple conventional licensing requirements and pride ourselves in providing a one-stop-shop offering the following professional services in relation to Remote Gaming Licenses: